L. HUDSON, SEEDSMAN,

 'TRUE MONKSHOOD'.
 Intense dark purple-blue helmet-shaped 1 1/2" flowers in dense 8" racemes in July and August.
 Hardy perennial to about 3 feet, with palmately divided leaves.
 Europe and N. America.
 The extremely poisonous roots were used as an arrow poison and medicinally.
 Germinates in 2 - 6 months cold.

 Pale yellow 3/4" flowers in open clusters.
 Hardy perennial to 3 feet, with large rounded basal leaves.
 Central Europe.
 Zone 3.
-Germinates at 40°F.
+Best with 2 weeks warm, then move to cold to germinate in 1 - 5 months at cold.

 BOMBACEAE.
 Tropical trees and shrubs with large pendulous flowers.
 They make nice foliage plants when young.
 Good in the greenhouse or outdoors in the far South.
 Likes sandy, clayey soil.
 Rest dry in winter.
 Hardy to at least 27°F. Easy from seed.
 Nick and soak till swollen, to germinate in 1 - 7 weeks at warm temperatures.
 Avoid high humidity.